Markovate-logo

 1. Data-driven vs. Rule-based

 Explicit rules guide a system’s behavior in conventional programming.
 Developers create code that precisely follows the rules to accomplish a predetermined goal.
 The system’s explicit programming leaves little to no flexibility for the software to adapt or learn, as each function and activity inside it.
-Artificial intelligence, on the other hand, is mostly data-driven.
+In contrast, developing an AI system involves leveraging data-driven approaches.
 AI systems use machine learning algorithms to ingest massive amounts of data, recognize patterns, and learn how to carry out tasks or make choices.
 These algorithms improve operational functionality by upgrading themselves depending on fresh input.

 2. Dynamic vs. Static

 The operational behavior of traditional programming structures is strictly determined at the construction time, making them static by nature.
 Any capacity to adjust to changing conditions requires direct human participation, frequently modifying code or upgrading systems.
-Artificial intelligence, on the other hand, shows a dynamic character.
+Developing an AI, however, involves creating systems that exhibit dynamic behavior.
 AI systems are built to automatically adjust to changing circumstances, environmental alterations, or data stream variations.
 Because of this, AI is perfect for applications requiring instantaneous flexibility and decision-making, eliminating the need for ongoing manual supervision.

 3. Black Box vs. Transparent

 The decision-making processes in traditional programming models are typically visible, making them easy to check for consistency and rationality.
 Each line of code has a specific function, and the logic follows a predictable path, making it simple to debug problems or confirm results.
-In particular, machine learning algorithms and neural networks function as a “black box” rather frequently in artificial intelligence.
+In particular, machine learning algorithms and neural networks function as a “black box” in developing an AI.
 The fundamental workings of decision-making are not as easily interpretable even though these algorithms can produce extremely precise and complex outputs.
 This presents difficulties in situations that need openness and audibility, such as healthcare diagnostics or legal decision-support systems.

 Developing an AI System: Key Prerequisites